 Mile-Ex resembles the Plateau and Mile End of 20 years back, before their ongoing gentrification and bourgeois make-overs started pricing many young creatives out of the area.
 As a result, many artists, designers and architects have decamped to Mile-Ex, setting up their studios, collectives and galleries in old dilapidated factories; spaces which serve as strong reminders of the area’s industrial and working class past.
 With its indistinct boundaries, higgledy-piggledy street layout, shared spaces and well-disguised venues, Mile-Ex is sure to keep you on your toes.
 The area is fast becoming a new haven of urban cool with its wealth of hidden treasures which beckon to be discovered.
 Be sure to track down Restaurant Manitoba to sample a truly “wild” menu in stylish surrounds, and then head to Alexandraplatz Bar to soak up the chill vibes and wash it down with some local brew.

 So how did we do?
 Are there other neighborhoods that fly even more under-the-radar that we’ve missed?
-Let us know your favorites on Facebook so we can check them out for our 2017 roundup!
+Let us know your favorites on Facebook so we can check them out too!